Napoleon McCallum: U.S. Naval Academy

+College career statistics

 Professional career

 After graduating in December 1985, McCallum stayed at the academy as a recruiter.
-In May, McCallum was selected in the 1986 USFL Draft by the Baltimore Stars in the third round after a trade in the previous year with the San Antonio Gunslingers.
+In May, McCallum was selected in the 1986 USFL draft by the Baltimore Stars in the third round after a trade in the previous year with the San Antonio Gunslingers.
 In 1986 the Navy assigned him to USS Peleliu (LHA-5), home ported in Long Beach, California, near Los Angeles, as a supply officer.
-McCallum played for the Los Angeles Raiders while on active duty that year; the military does not prohibit outside employment that does not interfere with service.
+McCallum was selected by the Los Angeles Raiders in the fourth round of the 1986 NFL Draft.
+He played for the Los Angeles Raiders while on active duty that year; the military does not prohibit outside employment that does not interfere with service.
 He rushed for his season-high NFL totals with 536 yards while splitting playing time with incumbent Marcus Allen.

 The Navy assigned McCallum in 1987 to USS California (CGN-36), home ported in Alameda, California and at that time sailing in the Indian Ocean, preventing him from returning to the NFL; McCallum believed that the Navy did so because of the attention he received from playing for the Raiders.
 After serving his duty with the Navy until 1990, McCallum rejoined the Raiders.
 His playing time was limited as he played special teams and as a short-yardage specialty back, as Marcus Allen was the more dominant running back at the time.
 In the 1993 playoffs, he rushed for 3 touchdowns in a wild-card victory over the Denver Broncos.

 Injury

 On September 5, 1994, during a Monday Night Football contest and the Raiders' opening game of the season at the San Francisco 49ers, McCallum's career ended prematurely when 49ers linebacker Ken Norton Jr. twisted him to the ground.
 As Norton and McCallum went down, McCallum's left cleat stuck in the ground, forcing his knee into a horrible dislocation.
 Norton lay pinned underneath a motionless McCallum for a couple of minutes while athletic trainers attended to McCallum.

 McCallum suffered a complete hyperextension of his left knee, almost to a right angle.
 He suffered a ruptured artery in his left knee, and tore three ligaments, tore the calf and hamstring from the bone, and suffered nerve damage in the knee.
-He initially thought he'd only face a lengthy rehab, but McCallum's surgeon told him that there was no chance of his ever being medically cleared to play again.
+He initially thought he'd only face a lengthy rehab, but McCallum's surgeon told him that there was no chance of him ever being medically cleared to play again.
 The surgeon said that he normally didn't see leg injuries this severe except in car accidents.
 Had the subsequent surgery not gone as planned, there was a chance his left leg would have been amputated.